gubey/gubey.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 **Available Gamemodes:** Sandbox, Trouble in Terrorist Town, Jazztronauts and Prop Hunt.

 **TTT/PH-ONLY:** To switch your playermodel, type in 'playermodel_selector' into console.

-**Sandbox-ONLY:** Install GModCEFCodecFix to view PlayX in the CEF Codec, more stable."
+**Sandbox-ONLY:** Install GModCEFCodecFix to view PlayX in the CEF Codec, more stable.

 ## Rules